praptiarali22/Blockchain-Based-Skill-Work-Experience-Verification-System/README.md

 - 📝 **Job Enrollment (Coming Soon):** Employees can enroll for jobs, and HR can verify submitted details.
 - 💬 **HR Messaging System:** HR can send messages directly to employees regarding verification updates.
 - 🏆 **Certificate Generation:** When an employee leaves a company, the HR can generate a blockchain-based certificate attesting to their skills and work experience.
 This certificate can be presented to other companies as proof of employment and can be verified by the new HR.
-- 🛠️ **Blockchain Tools Integration:**
-  - **MetaMask:** A browser extension for interacting with the Ethereum blockchain.
-  - **Ganache:** A personal blockchain for Ethereum development.
-  - **Remix IDE:** A powerful tool for writing, testing, and deploying smart contracts.

 ## 🛠️ Technology Stack
 The project uses the following technologies: